Find out about upcoming open days at Central.

 The interview process will also give you an opportunity to find out more about the course and the School.

 Each year Central hosts a number of interviews outside of the UK, with a team of tutors from Central traveling to meet applicants.
 The international interviews are designed to replicate the London-based interview experience in every aspect (other than a tour of our site).
 See our Event Finder for listings of upcoming interview locations and dates.

 If you live abroad and are unable to attend an interview in person you may, at the discretion of the Admissions Tutor, be offered the opportunity of a distance interview.
 If you are selected for interview in this manner you will be contacted (normally by email) in order to arrange a suitable time for an interview.
 This will be conducted on Skype, telephone or by ‘live’ email exchange and will normally be based upon material you will have been asked to submit in advance.
 The interview will be conducted by the Admissions Tutor in liaison with a colleague who will have sight of your submitted materials.

 View profiles of the academic staff who teach on these courses.
-Click on each staff member to see their CV.
+Click on each staff member to find out more about them.

 Graduate employment and career pathways include:

 Writer in theatre, radio and/or screen-related industries.